klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

 --nolock              Do not use file locking.
 -p, --progress        Show progress on stderr.
 This option value is stored in
                       the configuration file.
+--trace               Switch on some trace messages.
+--dump-modules        Dump module specs, then stop the program.
 -v, --verbose         Show command calls.
 This option value is stored in the
                       configuration file.
 -n, --dry-run         Just show what the program would do.